 General intensive care unit (GICU)

-The aim is to get patients well and stable enough so they can be moved to a less intensive care environment, such as a high dependency unit or a hospital ward.
+We aim to get you well and stable enough to move to a less intensive care environment, such as a high dependency unit or a hospital ward.